appcornerit/AppCorner-Social/README.md

 ###The story
 - I developed [DeploydKit](https://github.com/appcornerit/DeploydKit)
 - I saw [Anypic](https://github.com/ParsePlatform/Anypic) a full featured photo sharing app built by [Parse.com](https://parse.com)
-- I developed a layer called [ParseKit] (https://github.com/appcornerit/AppCorner-Social/tree/master/External/ParseKit) to replace Parse framework on top of DeploydKit
+- I developed a layer called [ParseKit] (https://github.com/appcornerit/AppCorner-Social/tree/master/External/ParseKit) to replace Parse framework (it wasn't open source at the time) on top of DeploydKit
 - I developed the code of the server quickly
 - Anypic works with Deployd!
 - I moved the photo entity as app entity (and other customizations) and so the new name is AppCorner
 - AppCorner works with Deployd!
 - I forgot the app for some time
 - I developed [iTunesPicker](https://github.com/appcornerit/iTunesPicker) as new project starting from pieces of AppCorner
-- Now AppCorner is open source
+- I released AppCorner is open source
+- I forgot the app again, but still works

 To retrieve statistics about apps (or any other iTunes entity) take a look at the [iTunesPicker](https://github.com/appcornerit/iTunesPicker) project.
 I encourage anyone who wants to contribute and update the project.

 **Author**: Denis Berton [@DenisBerton](https://twitter.com/DenisBerton)